 “We look forward to working with MPs and other stakeholders to help make that vision a reality.”

-Chair of the All Party Parliamentary Group (APPG) for Eating Disorders, Wera Hobhouse MP said:
+Chair of the All-Party Parliamentary Group (APPG) on Eating Disorders, Wera Hobhouse MP said:

 “I am delighted to have taken over as Chair of the APPG following the 2019 election.
 Eating disorders are an issue which I am extremely passionate about and have been campaigning on since I arrived in Parliament in 2017.